jacopofar/fleximatcher-rest-interface/README.md

 other rules are available, like char to match an unicode character, i to match case-insensitively and multi to match a logical AND between expressions.
 See [here](https://github.com/jacopofar/fleximatcher) for more details.

 and if we match "There's are 34 litres of milk there" we get a surprise: there are 2 interpretations, because the service matches both the 34 and the 4 (ignoring the 3), following the given regex.
-We have three possible solutions: one is to pass `"matchWhole": true ` to the parse, which will parse strictly the whole string, otherwise we can change the regex to [r:[^0-9][0-9]*] and add another rule to match [r:^[0-9]+]; the easiest way, however, is to define a *number* tag to match both cases, which also hase the advantage of be reusable.
+We have three possible solutions: one is to pass `"matchWhole": true ` to the parse, which will parse strictly the whole string, otherwise we can change the regex to [r:[^0-9][0-9]*] and add another rule to match [r:^[0-9]+]; the easiest way, however, is to define a *number* tag to match both cases and produce a single annotation format, which also has the advantage of be reusable.

 We could do the same for any measurement unit that comes in our mind, but it would be verbose.
 A smarter thing is to define a tag for all of the ingredients measurement units: